tinius0/montecarlosim/README.md

 # Monte Carlo Stock Risk Simulator

-A quantitative finance project that simulates possible future stock price paths using **Monte Carlo simulation with fat-tailed distributions**.

 The model analyzes risk, volatility, drawdowns, and price probabilities using historical market data from Yahoo Finance.

 The simulation produces a comprehensive visualization showing: